-This article explores the role of PRP for osteoarthritis and joint degeneration, including how it’s used, what the evidence says, and whether it could be a suitable treatment for you.
+This article explores the role of PRP for osteoarthritis and joint degeneration.
+It covers how PRP is used, what the evidence says, and whether it could suit you.

 Understanding Arthritis and Joint Degeneration